aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/week-2/index.md

 **5. Reflection:** Language selection seems to work, as a mock-up anyway.
 Nice.
+Quick and dirty, ready for iteration.

 ![](screenshot-2024-11-04-at-14.53.31.png)